saaste/play-docker-aws-tutorial/README.md

-# play-docker-aws-tutorial
+# Play / Docker / AWS Tutorial For Noobs
-101 tutorial for publishing Play app to Amazon Web Services (AWS) using Docker.

 This tutorial explains how to:

 - Install necessary tools
 - Create a new Play project
-- Create a new Docker container
+- Create a new Docker image
-- Run container locally
+- Run Docker image locally
 - Setup AWS EC3 instance
-- Publish container to EC3 instance
+- Publish Docker image to EC3 instance

 ## Step 1: Install necessary tools

-This instructions are for Mac OS X:
+### Mac OS X

-First Typesafe Activator
+Install Typesafe Activator using Brew:

 ```
 $ brew install typesafe-activator
 ```

-Then download [Docker Toolbox](https://www.docker.com/toolbox) and install it using the installer.
+Download [Docker Toolbox](https://www.docker.com/toolbox) and install it using the installer.

 ## Step 2: Create a new Play project

-Create a new app using `Activator`
+Create a new Play project:

 ```
 $ activator new example-app-1 play-scala
 ```

-This command creates a new project using play-scala template.
-Template is fetched from Typesafe [template repository](http://typesafe.com/activator/templates).
+The command creates a new project using play-scala template.
+Template is fetched from [Typesafe template repository](http://typesafe.com/activator/templates).
 Check out the [actual template](https://typesafe.com/activator/template/play-scala).

-Run the application so you can see it is working
+Run the application so you can see it is working:

 ```
 $ cd example-app-1